Burnouts are a costly problem for companies, but they can be prevented!

 Job satisfaction is measured on the following dimensions: involvement in work, proactive vitality, job satisfaction, and involvement in the organization

-The test also measures causes of (too) high work pressure and whether there is stress or tension.
-By employing a new technique, called normative-ipsative split technology, the online burnout indicator is even better at detecting early symptoms than the employee himself.
-This allows you to intervene more quickly and effectively if the work threatens to overwhelm your employee.
+The test also measures the causes of excessive work pressure and whether there is stress or tension.
+In addition, insights from a 4 color personality test help explain how someone typically reacts to pressure and change.
+By using a technique called normative-ipsative split technology, the online burnout indicator detects early symptoms even sooner than the employee does.
+This makes it possible to intervene more quickly and more effectively when work starts to become overwhelming.

 It is not for nothing that The Bridge burnout indicator is the most used burnout test in the Benelux.
 The best part is that you can order as many as you need, even if you only have one or two staff members!